haya14busa/incsearch.vim/README.md

 Special thanks
 --------------
-osyo-manga(https://github.com/osyo-manga), the author of https://github.com/osyo-manga/vital-over which is custom command line library and incsearch.vim heavily depends on.
+osyo-manga(https://github.com/osyo-manga), the author of https://github.com/osyo-manga/vital-over which is a custom command line library and incsearch.vim heavily depends on.

 License